Swim Meet 101

-Periodically, usually not until after the first event, swimmer time results and meet scores are posted in a results area at each venue.
-Results are also available via the SwimTopia Mobile App during the meet.
+Periodically, usually not until after the first event, swimmer time results and meet scores are posted via the SwimTopia Mobile App during the meet.
 After the meet, results are available online on the team website, along with swimmer best time reports, etc.

 What is a Scoring Table?

-The Scoring Table at Preston Village is in the Office and is where the Volunteer Table Workers and Data Managers are verifying times, processing DQs, printing results and processing ribbons.
+The Scoring Table at Preston Village near the pump room and is where the Volunteer Table Workers and Data Managers are verifying times, processing DQs, scoring results and processing ribbons.
 Swimmers and parents not working at the Scoring Table are discouraged from visiting or interfering with the process.

 How does a Swimmer Earn Ribbons?

-During the week following a swim meet, ribbons are placed in file folders (the "Ribbons Box") labeled by age-group and name, usually near the girl’s bathroom.
+During the week following a swim meet, ribbons are placed in file folders (the "Ribbons Box") labeled by age-group and name, usually in the pool's kitchen/lifeguard room.
 When celebrating swimmer accomplishments please remember the team philosophy: we place the highest priority on each swimmer’s personal best, fair sportsmanship and good team conduct.